 Elephants are not native to Bali but you can is the elephants at the safari park which were actually rescued from Sumatra.

 Finally, there are no tigers that live in Bali.
-The Bali tiger once lived on the island of Bali but they never had a big population along with that Bali is not a big island.
+The Bali tiger once lived on the island of Bali but they never had a big population plus Bali is not a big enough island to support the tigers.
 The tigers were hunted relentlessly coupled with a loss of habitat and limited sources of food eventually causing their extinction sometime in the 1940s.